dnguyen800/dnguyen800.github.io/_posts/2019-04-14-streaming-media-services.md

         <figcaption></figcaption>
       </figure>
       <h3>HD Homerun</h3>
-      <p>I bought and tested an HDHomerun Connect tuner and it was a good experience overall, but I've learned that I do not watch live television, besides sports games.
+      <p>I bought and tested an <a href="https://amzn.to/2GLj6VZ">HDHomerun Connect</a> tuner and it was a good experience overall, but I've learned that I do not watch live television, besides sports games.
 With the additional cost for DVR features ($40 annual Plex Pass and available USB hard drive), I decided to go with Youtube TV instead.</p>

       <p>I always had trouble detecting TV channels using my small flat antenna, but the HDHomerun has the best tuner for antennas, in my experience.
 I used a small flat antenna, mounted it on the wall in the second floor, and the HDHomerun picked up every channel, even the distant ones from 50 miles away.
 In my 10+ years of fiddling with antennas, I have never been able to get all major TV channels with a small antenna, except with HDHomerun.</p>